-Ayala currently works as an Associate Professor at the Electronic Design and Multimedia Art Department at The City College of New York.
+Ayala is an Associate Professor in the Department of Electronic Design and Multimedia Arts at City College of New York.
 Some courses she offers are Experimental Illustration and Motion Design, and Visual Narrative.